zendbit/FlyBee/README.md

 shared.py contain resource to shared accorss application, in the code above contain data() and clientScripts() shared resource.

-the data() as you can see is called from the sources/home.py that will be pass to the template data. the clientScripts() is contain definition of meta, link and javascript will be used for the themes, we can see that grayscale containt the link, meta and script definition.
+the data() as you can see it called from the sources/home.py that will be pass to the template data. the clientScripts() is contain definition of meta, link and javascript will be used for the templates, we can see that grayscale containt the link, meta and script definition.
 This clientScripts() is called from templates/grayscale/header.html

 ```
 % from shared import Shared